mahavedalla/mahavedalla/docs/questions/bhaya/what-is-the-buddha's-advice-for-fear.md

-# What is the Buddha's advice for fear?
+Question: What is the Buddha's advice for fear?
 Category: Bhaya
 Sutta References: SN 11.3
 Date Entered: March 30, 2025